Pratiksha012/CyberCafeManagement/README.md

 ## **Contributing**
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## **License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## **Acknowledgments**
 - Thanks to the PostgreSQL community for the robust database system.
 - Special thanks to the Apache Tomcat team for their excellent server software.

----

-Feel free to customize any section as needed!